mcu-tools/mcuboot/docs/design.md

    To be compatible, both have to have only sectors that can fit into the scratch area and if one of them has larger sectors than the other, it must be able to entirely fit some rounded number of sectors from the other slot.
+   In the next steps we'll use the terminology "region" for the total amount of data copied/erased because this can be any amount of sectors depending on how many the scratch is able to fit for some swap operation.
-2. Iterate the list of sector indices in descending order (i.e., starting with the greatest index); only sectors that are predetermined to be part of the image are copied; current element = "index".
+2. Iterate the list of region indices in descending order (i.e., starting with the greatest index); only regions that are predetermined to be part of the image are copied; current element = "index".
     + a.
 Erase scratch area.
     + b.
 Copy secondary_slot[index] to scratch area.
-        - If this is the last sector in the slot, scratch area has a temporary status area initialized to store the initial state, because the primary slot's last sector will have to be erased.
+        - If this is the last region in the slot, scratch area has a temporary status area initialized to store the initial state, because the primary slot's last region will have to be erased.
 In this case, only the data that was calculated to amount to the image is copied.
-        - Else if this is the first swapped sector but not the last sector in the slot, initialize the status area in primary slot and copy the full sector contents.
+        - Else if this is the first swapped region but not the last region in the slot, initialize the status area in primary slot and copy the full region contents.
-        - Else, copy entire sector contents.
+        - Else, copy entire region contents.
     + c.
 Write updated swap status (i).
     + d.
 Erase secondary_slot[index]
     + e.
 Copy primary_slot[index] to secondary_slot[index] according to amount
          previosly copied at step b.
-        - If this is not the last sector in the slot, erase the trailer in the secondary slot, to always use the one in the primary slot.
+        - If this is not the last region in the slot, erase the trailer in the secondary slot, to always use the one in the primary slot.
     + f.
 Write updated swap status (ii).
     + g.
 Erase primary_slot[index].
     + h.
 Copy scratch area to primary_slot[index] according to amount previously copied at step b.
-        - If this is the last sector in the slot, the status is read from scratch (where it was stored temporarily) and written anew in the primary slot.
+        - If this is the last region in the slot, the status is read from scratch (where it was stored temporarily) and written anew in the primary slot.
     + i.
 Write updated swap status (iii).